tonib/TfLiteNetWrapper/README.md

   https://stackoverflow.com/questions/126279/c99-stdint-h-header-and-ms-visual-studio)

-If you are targeting a .NET version >= 4.0 and you don't have VS 2008, you can use the the VS 2019 C++ compiler changing the TfLiteNetWrapper project property "Platform toolset"
+If you are targeting a .NET version >= 4.0 and you don't have VS 2008, you can use the the VS 2019 C++ compiler changing the TfLiteNetWrapper project property "Platform toolset" (not tested)

 Common steps for any .NET target: